Jaiyah Saelua: Personal life

-Saelua is a fa'afafine, a third gender present in Polynesian society.
+Saelua is a faʻafafine, a third gender present in Polynesian society.
 Saelua began her gender transition before the 2018 World Cup Qualifiers in 2015.
 She has continued to play football after her transition, including at the 2019 Pacific Games.

 In popular culture

-Saelua is featured in two films: firstly in the highly-rated 2014 British documentary film Next Goal Wins, which documents the American Samoan football team's attempts to qualify for the 2014 FIFA World Cup and first international win, and secondly in the upcoming Hollywood comedy-drama re-make of Next Goal Wins directed by Taika Waititi.
-The re-make is expected to be released in late 2020.

-Waititi considered casting Saelua in his adaptation of the 2014 documentary Next Goal Wins, which she had previously starred in, but he ultimately choose fellow Samoan fa'afafine Kaimana to play the role.
+Saelua is featured in two films: firstly in the highly rated 2014 British documentary film Next Goal Wins, which documents the American Samoan football team's attempts to qualify for the 2014 FIFA World Cup and its first international win, and secondly in the Hollywood comedy-dramatization Next Goal Wins directed by Taika Waititi.
+Waititi had considered casting Saelua to play herself in the movie, but ultimately chose fellow Samoan faʻafafine Kaimana for the role.
+The movie was released on November 17, 2023.

 Saelua is mentioned in the book Thirty-One Nil: On the Road With Football's Outsiders.
 She is also mentioned in the children's book Football School Star Players: 50 Inspiring Stories of True Football Heroes.